 Yet it boasts another physical dimension that’s hard to believe.
 In this case, that’s the simple depth of the lake.
 It’s extraordinarily shallow, averaging only 1 ft (0.3 m) in depth!
 In fact, the greatest measured depth of the lake at any spot only equals roughly 6 ft (1.8 m).

 The nature of the water within Lake Nakuru constitutes its most remarkable trait, however.
 That’s due to the extremely high level of salt and alkaline levels found within its confines.
 The evaporation cycle present in the surrounding system maintains this distinctive trait.

 Lake Nakuru Habitat and Wildlife

-The lake and surrounding park are also home to a myriad of animal species such as a population of both highly endangered black rhino and white rhinos.
-Such a concentration of wildlife draws numerous predators, as well.
-These include cheetahs, lions, and leopards.
+At times, up to 2 million of these birds stay on the lake at one time.
+The lake and surrounding park are also home to myriad animal species such as a population of both highly endangered black rhino and white rhinos.
+Cheetahs, lions, and leopards also appear.